henrik-dmg/HPOpenWeather/Sources/HPOpenWeather/Documentation.docc/Documentation.md

 ### Configuration

 To get started, you need an API key from [OpenWeather](https://openweathermap.org).
+Then you can create an instance of the ``OpenWeather`` class.

 ```swift
 import HPOpenWeather